lootup-team/nestjs-amqp/README.md

 ## Retrial Policy

-Enables the definition and implementation of retrial policies for messages, ensuring robustness in message delivery.
+Enables the definition and implementation of retrial policies for consumers, ensuring robustness in message delivery.
 To integrate a retrial policy into your subscription handler, use the `@AmqpRetrialPolicy` decorator as follows:

 ```typescript
 // app.subscription.ts